-Permit #2876-02 is issued for the operation of a portable crushing/screening facility to operate at various locations throughout the state of Montana.
-This facility would be allowed to operate at any area designated as attainment or unclassified for all National Ambient Air Quality Standards (NAAQS); excluding those counties that have a Department approved permitting program, those areas considered Tribal Lands, or those areas in or within 10 km of certain PM10 nonattainment areas.
+MAQP #4072-02 is issued for the operation of a portable crushing/screening facility.
+MAQP #4072-02 allows Schwend to operate at any location in Montana, which is designated as attainment or unclassified for all National Ambient Air Quality Standards (NAAQS), excluding those counties that have a Department-approved permitting program, those areas considered Tribal

+Lands, or those areas in or within 10 km of certain PM{10} nonattainment areas.
 A Missoula County air quality permit would be required for locations within Missoula County, Montana.
-McMurry will be required to obtain an addendum to this air quality permit to operate at locations in or within 10 km of certain PM10 nonattainment areas.
+Schwend will be required to obtain an addendum to this air quality permit to operate at locations in or within 10 km of PM{10} nonattainment areas (such as Libby, Kalispell, Whitefish, Polson or Ronan).